y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

             bnez a0, delay_loop
     toggle_led:
             lw a4, 0x0(a5)          # read in old led state
-            xori a4, a4, 0x1        # toggle led state
+            xori a4, a4, 0b01       # toggle led state word
             sw a4, 0x0(a5)          # write new state
             jump loop, t0

+- todo which approach?? both? breakpoint and continue, or edit register;
+- todo teach howoto stop through program using gdb. explain the need to lower the delay_count (you can do it in situ via register hack)
+- todo inspecting registers
+- todo how to step through code
+- todo now to set breakpoint
+- todo how to continue
+- todo change led mask in situ?

 Building an elf binary using gcc
 --------------------------------